nganphan123/EdHub/README.md

-# htn2021
+# EDhub

-A Flutter application for university application
+A Flutter application for easing the experience of canadian university applications

 ## Getting Started